wp-plugins/nextgen-facebook/readme.txt

 = 3.6 =

-Added an `[ngfb]` shortcode to add social buttons to content text, better support for *attached* images, and improved widget code for index webpages.
+Added an `&#91;ngfb&#93;` shortcode to add social buttons to content text, better support for *attached* images, and improved widget code for index webpages.

 = 3.5.3 =